 - expand housing opportunities

 - assist individuals and families with low and moderate incomes

-Who Can Recieve Community Development Block Grant Program Funds?
+Who Can Receive Community Development Block Grant Program Funds?

 Eligible states, cities, and counties are the only entities that can receive grants directly from the CDBG.
 However, individuals and organizations can apply for assistance through local government organizations.